GramKoski/making-aie-dev-easier-readthedocs/docs/setup_and_explanation.rst

 CPUs are much easier.
 AIE in this context is always an NPU, from either architecture XDNA or XDNA2.
 These different architectures use either AIE-ML or AIE-MLv2 respetively.

 AMD makes this list of AMD Ryzen AI CPUs so much easier to find.
 The generations to have NPUs are Ryzen 7040 (*"Phoenix"*), Ryzen 8040 (*"Hawk Point"*), and Ryzen 300 (*"Strix Point*"). [#adv-ai-keynote]_ .
-Additionally, there are also rumors of Krackan Point, a mobile APU [#krackan]_ .You can view a complete list of processors that have an NPU at `AMD Ryzen AI <https://www.amd.com/en/products/processors/consumer/ryzen-ai.html>`_.
+Additionally, there are also mentions of Krackan Point, a mobile APU [#krackan]_ .You can view a complete list of processors that have an NPU at `AMD Ryzen AI <https://www.amd.com/en/products/processors/consumer/ryzen-ai.html>`_.

 +---------------+------------+-----------+---------------------+
 | Series        | AIE-Type   | Number    | Notes               |